tmo1/sms-db/README.md

 ### Bugle (`-f bugle`)

-Bugle SQLite database files (`bugle_db`) used internally by recent versions of Android.
+Bugle SQLite database files (`bugle_db`) used internally by some versions of Android.
 These can be obtained in various ways, such as via the Android backup apps [oandbackup](https://github.com/jensstein/oandbackup) / [OAndBackupX](https://github.com/machiav3lli/oandbackupx).

 #### Limitations